triplem/qmk_userspace/keyboards/redox/README.md

 twice - once for each side
 start and unplug the keyboard (one half)
 ❯ qmk flash -kb redox -km triplem
-, press ESC or BKSP and replug flashing will start
+, press Reset-Button and replug flashing will start